Digital Collections

 Standards

-The VRC scans images using the equipment detailed below at 300 dpi for photo-quality resolution.
+The VRC scans images using the equipment detailed below at 400 dpi for photo-quality resolution.
 All images digitized by the VRC are saved in TIFF form.
-All images are edited in Photoshop to maintain color accuracy, correct moire patterns, adjust light balance, and remove imperfections created during the scanning process.
+All images are edited in Photoshop to maintain color accuracy, correct moire patterns, adjust light balance, and remove imperfections created during the digitization process.

 Methods

-• Equipment used for digitization can include flatbed scanners, a copy stand with DSLR camera, an overhead BookEye scanner, and a HasselbladFlextight X5 film scanner for slides and negatives.
+- Equipment used for digitization can include an overhead Copibook scanner, flatbed scanners, a copy stand with DSLR camera, a Negative Supply DSLR setup for digitizing slides and negatives, and a HasselbladFlextight X5 film scanner for slides and negatives.

-• Digitization is funded by the VRC for image projects by request of faculty/instructor for use in one or more courses or research projects.
-Faculty funds larger digitization projects when appropriate.
+- Digitization is funded by the VRC (though occasionally through or partially subsidized by partners) for image projects by request of faculty/instructor for use in one or more courses or research projects.
+Faculty may fund larger digitization projects when appropriate.

 Metadata